mpratt/The-Simple-LifeStream/README.md

 Special Cases
 =============
-In order to use the `Twitter Service` you must first register an app, and pass the data as follows:
+In order to use the `Twitter Service` you must first [register an app](http://dev.twitter.com/apps), you can then generate an access token and secret from the same page and pass the data as follows:
 ```php
     <?php
         $services = array('Twitter' => array(